cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 This section defines the different parameters that can be adjusted by pre-trial hooks for each trial.
 It also defines the default values for these parameters.
 These parameters are:

+-   `max_steps`: The maximum number of time steps (ticks) that the trial will run before terminating.
+-   `max_inactivity`: The number of seconds of inactivity after which a trial will be terminated.
+If 0, the trial will not be terminated because of inactivity.
 -   `trial`: Mapping of properties
     -   `config`: Definition of properties to match the definition of `config_type` for the trial.
 I.e. the yaml definition needs to match the definition of the protobuf class declared as `config_type`.
 -   `environment`: Mapping of properties